 - Microwave for 30- 45 seconds until the mixture is melted.

 - Use an Aerolatte wand to mix the fats into your cream - or run it in the blender if you don't have one - and get a little whipped up top!
 You'll want these mixed well so you don't have an oil slick on top of your cup of awesome.
 Half-and-half whips up better than heavy cream, but subbing will up carb count.
+Or just use a spoon and live dangerously.

 - Pour in coffee.